SkillsUnion/tamkeen-cloud/1.1-basic-it-infrastructure-&-setup/2-command-line.md

 1. Understand the purpose and functionality of the command line in modern software development and system management.
 2. Explore the historical origins of the command line, particularly its foundation in Unix, and its evolution to modern systems.
-3. Learn the key features of Unix-based shell programs like `bash`, including text commands, scripting, and automation.

 ## **Introduction**